code0wl/Multiplayer-Phaser-game/README.md

 npm start
 ```

+## Known issues
+Currently when a ship gets destroyed, the window just refreshes with `window.reload()`.
+Updating this code with `window.reload(true)` will fix the issue where the reload causes just a black screen to appear.
+This forces the browser to reload all assets instead of partially reloading them, which in turn fixes the bug.
+This branch includes the fix, but in the book the issue is still there.

 # Multiplayer functionality
 If you are running on a local server on your computer, opening a second browser window and visiting the same localhost port (3000) will simulate the multiplayer functionality.